 PSLawNet is an online resource connecting public interest law job-seekers with their ideal opportunities in the public interest arena, in government, at law schools, and around the globe.

 Equal Justice Works is a Washington, D.C. based nonprofit organization that works with law schools, law firms, corporate legal departments and nonprofit organizations to provide the training and skills that enable attorneys to provide legal assistance to the poor and other vulnerable populations.

 Public Interest Clearinghouse cultivates partnerships between legal aid organizations, law schools and students, private attorneys, the State Bar, the Courts and others, to proactively devise strategies to address gaps in the delivery of legal aid to the most vulnerable people.

-4. “Serving the Public: A Job Search Guide,” published by Harvard Law School’s Office of Public Interest Advising (available in the CWSL Career Services Library).
+"Serving the Public: A Job Search Guide," published by Harvard Law School's Office of Public Interest Advising (available in the CWSL Career and Professional Development Library).

-5. See also “Related Web Links” section on the Career Services website.
+See also "Related Web Links" section on the Career and Professional Development website.

 California Western's Public Service Program recognizes California Western students who provide volunteer legal services to city, county, state and federal government organizations, including the judiciary, after their completion of their first year coursework.